JinzUtAreZ/ContactKeeper/Readme.md

 12. json-server --watch sample.json --port 3004
 13. npm i concurrently --save-dev
 14. concurrently --kill-others \"npm run start\" \"npm run json:server\" //// multiple server run together.

+#HTTP Requests
+1. 400 Bad Request error the request you sent to the website server, often something simple like a request to load a web page was somehow incorrect.
+2. 500 Internal Server Error is something has gone wrong on the web site's server.
+3. 404 means that the page you were trying to reach on a website couldn't be found on their server
+4. 401 Unauthorized error you were trying to access cannot be loaded until you first log in with a valid user ID and password.